-Puget Sound Grad Fair will take place on March 6 and 7, from noon to 4 p.m. each day, in the Piano Lounge in Wheelock Student Center.
-In a festive setting, you can enjoy treats while you order your cap and gown, take professional graduation portraits, learn how to register for LOGGER[net], and access university personnel and resources in preparation for the next chapter of your Puget Sound experience.
+In a festive setting, enjoy treats while you order your cap and gown, take professional graduation portraits, and access university personnel and resources in preparation for the next chapter of your Puget Sound experience.
 Grad Fair will be the last chance to order your cap and gown before incurring late fees.

 Cap and Gown Distribution

-Caps and gowns will be distributed on Tuesday, May 13 from 8 a.m. - 4 p.m. and Wednesday, May 14, from 8 a.m. to 12 noon, in Wheelock Student Center, Murray Boardroom (Rooms 106 & 108).
-A family member or friend can pick up the regalia for a graduate who cannot attend during these distribution hours.
+A family member or friend can pick up the cap and gown for a graduate who cannot attend during these distribution hours.
 A note of pick-up approval from the graduate, or a receipt of purchase is required.